Diffusion method in field theories with fakeons: Introduction

 In a recent publication \cite{Anselmi:2025uda}, it was shown that systems with fakeons have the same type of Cauchy problem as \Eq{eq1}: the classicized equations of motion have a nonlocal term despite of which one only requires $n=2$ initial conditions to specify the solutions.
 This conclusion was reached in several toy models with explicit calculations, made possible because the inverse $\cO_{\rm NL}^{-1}$ of the form factor is a local operator in the fakeon case.
 A general proof was also given in \cite{Anselmi:2025uda}, based on the fact that the inverse of the form factor has an $N$-dimensional kernel, where $N=\deg\cO_{\rm NL}^{-1}(\p)$, which constrains the $N+n$ solutions of the associated higher-derivative system obtained applying $\cO_{\rm NL}^{-1}$ to \Eq{eq1}.

 Given the momentum that fakeons are gaining in quantum gravity as a mechanism to preserve unitarity, it is instructive to understand the Cauchy problem of these systems also from the perspective of the diffusion method.
-There are strong similarities between the classicized fakeon dynamics and the one of fractional field theories, since the former displays integer inverse powers of the d'Alembertian $\B$ \cite{Anselmi:2025uda} while the latter have generic non-integer powers $\B^{\g}$ \cite{Calcagni:2021ipd,Calcagni:2021ljs,Calcagni:2021aap,Calcagni:2022shb}.
+There are strong similarities between the classicized fakeon dynamics and the one of fractional field theories, since the former displays integer inverse powers of the d'Alembertian $\B$ \cite{Anselmi:2025uda} while the latter have generic noninteger powers $\B^{\g}$ \cite{Calcagni:2021ipd,Calcagni:2021ljs,Calcagni:2021aap,Calcagni:2022shb}.
 Since the diffusion method can be adapted to fractional field theories \cite{Calcagni:2025wnn}, the expectation is that it can also work for fakeons.
 In this paper, we prove just that.
 Another motivation for this exercise is that the same type of nonlocality $\B^{-n}$ in the fakeonic classicized Lagrangian also appears in cosmological models of infrared nonlocal gravity, which have drawn attention for their impact on the late-time acceleration of the universe and on the gravitational-wave luminosity distance \cite{Barvinsky:2003kg,Deser:2007jk,Belgacem:2017cqo,Belgacem:2020pdz}.
 The diffusion approach could be useful to find exact or approximate solutions of such models.

-In section~\ref{sec4}, we deploy the diffusion method for an interacting two-scalar field theory with a fakeon mode.
-In section~\ref{diftoy}, we apply the diffusion method to a general class of linear toy models including those of \cite{Anselmi:2025uda}, where we find that the simplification to a linear dynamics actually introduces some technical complications not present in the non-linear case.
+In Sec.~\ref{sec4}, we deploy the diffusion method for an interacting two-scalar field theory with a fakeon mode.
+In Sec.~\ref{diftoy}, we apply the diffusion method to a general class of linear toy models including those of \cite{Anselmi:2025uda}, where we find that the simplification to a linear dynamics actually introduces some technical complications not present in the nonlinear case.
 Independently of the presence of interactions, we find that the solutions of these systems are fully and unambiguously specified by two initial conditions.
-Conclusions are in section~\ref{sec5}.
+Conclusions are in Sec.~\ref{sec5}.